Errors and Warnings¶

 defparam

-statement was deprecated in Verilog 2001 and all designs should now be using the#(...)
+statement was deprecated in IEEE 1364-2001, and all designs should now be using the#(...)

-format to specify parameters.Defparams may be defined far from the instantiation that is affected by the defparam, affecting readability.
+format to specify parameters.Defparams may be defined far from the instantiation affected by the defparam, affecting readability.
 Defparams have been formally deprecated since IEEE 1800-2005 25.2 and may not work in future language versions.

-Disabled by default as this is a code style warning; it will simulate correctly.
+Disabled by default as this is a code-style warning; it will simulate correctly.

 Faulty example: